medialab/minet/docs/scraping_dsl.md

   * `sel_eval`: evaluate a local selection.
   * `item`: defines the value to retrieve.
   * `fields`: defines the fields to retrieve.
-  * `extract`: get the text or inner html or outer html or table rows etc.
+  * `extract`: get the text or inner html or outer html etc.
   * `attr`: name of attribute to get.
   * `transform`: value transformation chain.
   * `context`: defines local context.